georgia-tech-db/evadb/docs/source/overview/getting-started.rst

     FROM postgres_data.review_table
     WHERE ChatGPT("Is the review positive or negative.
 Only reply 'positive' or 'negative'.", review) = "negative";

-The complete `Sentiment Analysis notebook is available on Colab <https://colab.research.google.com/github/georgia-tech-db/eva/blob/staging/tutorials/14-food-review-tone-analysis-and-response.ipynb>`_.
-Try out EvaDB by experimenting with this notebook :)
+Try out EvaDB by experimenting with the complete `sentiment analysis notebook on Colab <https://colab.research.google.com/github/georgia-tech-db/eva/blob/staging/tutorials/14-food-review-tone-analysis-and-response.ipynb>`_ 🙂